Simple and natural cold process soap recipe. Uses four eco-friendly oils and includes easy to understand soap making instructions and a DIY video

 If having pure white bars is important for you, make sure to use pomace olive oil instead of extra virgin olive oil in the recipe.
 The latter is not only more expensive but is far darker in color.
 Plus, it’s my opinion that pomace olive oil is more eco-friendly than the EVOO in soap making.
 It’s extracted using a technique that eeks every last drop out of the olive pulp, making sure nothing goes to waste.
 Though it’s lower grade for food, it’s perfect for soap.

 Easy cold process soap making instructions

 There are only ten real steps in the recipe below.
-I don’t count the prepping step or the last item that explains about shelf-life.
+I don’t count the prepping step or the last item that explains shelf-life.
 That means only ten sets of instructions on how to make eco-friendly cold process soap from scratch.
 The most difficult step to understand is when to stop stick blending and what ‘trace’ looks like.
 The photo above should help you see what the soap should look like at that stage.
-Also, this recipe is unscented but it you wanted to add essential oils, use this chart to figure out how much of each to use.
+Also, this recipe is unscented but if you wanted to add essential oils, use this chart to figure out how much of each to use.

 I’ve tried to make each as easy to understand as possible but if you’re still unsure, have a read through the Natural Soap Making for Beginners Series:

 - Stainless steel pan for melting the solid oils